 This guidance has been compiled in response to professionals requesting a 'how to' briefing into achieving action on climate change when working with an Environmental Management System (EMS).
-International Standard ISO 14001: 2015 is a primary reference, however the guidance will be valuable for any professional or organisation seeking improved organisational performance on climate risks and opportunities, carbon reduction and energy efficiency.
+International Standard ISO 14001 (2015) is a primary reference, however the guidance will be valuable for any professional or organisation seeking improved organisational performance on climate risks, carbon reduction and energy efficiency.

-This guidance was authored by Anna-Lisa Mills (True North Sustainability), along with Nick Blyth (IEMA) and with input from Marek Bidwell (Bidwell Management Systems).
-Among many people who have contributed are Lucy Candlin, David Dowson, Colin Robertson, Clare Day, Richard Lupo, Bekir Andrews, Martin Baxter, Kirit Patel, Kulkarni Tushar and Clare Topping.
-The guidance is being developed by IEMA's Climate Change and Energy Network and will continue to be developed with member feedback (for future revisions and updates).
+This draft was authored by Anna-Lisa Mills (True North Sustainability), along with Nick Blyth (IEMA) and with input from Marek Bidwell (Bidwell Management Systems).
+Among many people who have contributed to date are Lucy Candlin, David Dowson, Colin Robertson, Clare Day, Richard Lupo, Bekir Andrews, Martin Baxter, Kirit Patel, Kulkarni Tushar and Clare Topping.
+The guidance is being developed by IEMA's Climate Change and Energy Network.